ClementSafon/IDS_FL_Simulation/rapport_30feb.md

 All of the features may not be relevant.
 The nominal features are converted to numeric features.
 After the distance between centroids has been calculated, the results are plotted.
 On the plot, a colored scaled represents as follows: the darker shades mean that the centroids were separated by a long distance, the lighter, by a shorter distance (classes are closer).

-insert the images of the visualisation artiicle (or just cite the article)
 ![Visualisation of the class overlap and class imbalance with t-SNE](images/centroid_visualisation_tSNE.png)

 ## 3.3 Evaluations